Norris Area Community Foundation

 Technical Assistance Workshop

-A technical assistance workshop will be offered July 9, 2019 at 1:00p.m. at the Norris United Methodist Church Education Building located at 62 Ridgeway Road, Norris, TN 37828.
+A technical assistance workshop was offered July 9, 2019 at 1:00p.m. at the Norris United Methodist Church Education Building located at 62 Ridgeway Road, Norris, TN 37828.

-If you have questions about the application process or how to use the grant application system, please contact Ashley Siferd, Program Officer, at firstname.lastname@example.org or 865-524-1223.
+If you have questions about the application process or how to use the grant application system, please contact Ashley Siferd Butler, Program Officer, at firstname.lastname@example.org or 865-524-1223.

 Who May Apply